Story at a glance:

 The building tends to overall wellness and openness through an abundance of natural light and colorful walls and furniture.
 Throughout the building, 95% of public spaces have connection to natural light.

-Although the thought of being back in an office is still a distant dream during the pandemic, Olson Kundig’s 9th and Thomas in Seattle reflects what workspaces have the potential to be—a gathering spot that goes beyond the classic cubicle.
+Olson Kundig’s 9th and Thomas in Seattle reflects what workspaces have the potential to be—a gathering spot that goes beyond the classic cubicle.

 The building has operable windows and movable shutters to offer natural ventilation, and the green roof cuts down on the heat island effect, while also inviting people to gather both inside and out.